Chapter 20 : Abraxas

 “OW!”
 I cried, leaping out of the way of a first year that had just rolled their trolley over my toe.
 “Watch where you’re going!”

 I only felt mildly bad as the kid skittered away terrified, but I couldn’t just let people run over my shoes—they were the latest style straight from Paris!
-I pulled my robe up to cast an admiring look at one of them…they weren’t exactly what the school uniform called for, but where did it say heels weren’t
+I pulled my robe up to cast an admiring look at one of them…they weren’t exactly what the school uniform called for, but where did it say heels weren’t allowed?

 I leaned against my own trunk, trying to hide my nervousness.
 I had spent all summer both dreading and waiting for the moment when I’d be able to come back to Hogwarts.